 You will need to apply to stay in the United Kingdom before the 30th of June 2021 deadline.
 You can use a laptop, Android device, or an iPhone to apply online (providing you have an email address and a phone number).

 The Home Office publishes information explaining how they use personal information in deciding whether to grant an application to the EU Settlement Scheme.

-The application process is taking longer than normal due to the coronavirus pandemic (COVID-19).
+Note: The application process is taking longer than normal due to the coronavirus pandemic (COVID-19).

 The online service is not available to individuals who are not EU, EEA, or Swiss citizens if applying as the:

 - Family member of a British citizen you lived with in Switzerland or an EU or EEA country.

 - Family member of a British citizen who also has EU, EEA or Swiss citizenship and who lived in the UK as an EU, EEA or Swiss citizen before getting British citizenship.

 - Primary carer of a British, EU, EEA or Swiss citizen.

 - Child of an EU, EEA or Swiss citizen who used to live and work in the UK, and you are in education (or you are the child’s primary carer).